LeonardoBarretoV/webpage/content/authors/admin/_index.md

 I am a Ph.D. candidate in Economics at [**University of Minnesota**](https://cla.umn.edu/economics), and a Research Analyst at the [**Federal Reserve Bank of Minneapolis**](https://www.minneapolisfed.org/economic-research/economists).

-My research interests are in macroeconomics, international finance and monetary economics.
+My areas of interests are macroeconomics, international finance and monetary economics.
 {style="text-align: justify;"}